ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 While in tscfat root folder, you may run the example file::

-	pipenv run python ./Examples/example_one_subject.py
+	pipenv run python example_one_subject.py

 The script will run analyisis on each of the dataset columns, saving the resulting figures in dedicated folders.

-Each analysis function can also be used independently.
+You can use your own data, by changing the input data path (CVS_PATH).
 The input data is expected to be in a CSV file, using the following format:

 +---------------+-------+-------+-------+-------+-------+-------+
 | Time          | Y_1   | Y_2   | X_1   | X_2   | ...   | X_n   |